 2014 meeting dates: February 20, May 22, August 21 and November 20.
 All meetings take place at the Fire Administration Office, 1215 Waukegan Road.

-The Emergency Telephone System Board is responsible for coordinating and supervising the implementation, upgrades to or maintenance of the emergency telephone system (9-1-1) and overseeing the monies received from the 9-1-1 surcharge.
-The Village President shall appoint two members from among the Village Trustees, with the approval of the Village Board.
-Three members are appointed by the Village Manager, representing the 9-1-1 public safety agencies serving the Village.
+The Joint Emergency Telephone System Board is responsible for coordinating and supervising the implementation, upgrades to or maintenance of the emergency telephone system (911) and overseeing the monies received from the 911 surcharge.
+The board consists of one member from each municipality to which the Village of Glenview provides dispatch services through Dispatch Service Agreements from two joint dispatch centers that each being a public safety answering point.

 The Village of Glenview is a member of these government associations: